Climdyn/qgs/documentation/source/files/technical_description.rst

 The tensor :math:`\mathcal{T}` is computed and stored in the :class:`~tensor.qgtensor.QgTensor`.
-Recasting the system of ordinary differential equations for $\eta_i$ in the form of a tensor contraction has certain advantages.
+Recasting the system of ordinary differential equations for :math:`\eta_i` in the form of a tensor contraction has certain advantages.
 Indeed, the symmetry of the tensor contraction allows for a unique representation of :math:`\mathcal{T}_{i,j,k}`, if it is taken to be upper triangular in the last two indices (:math:`\mathcal{T}_{i,j,k} \equiv 0` if :math:`j > k`).
 Since